Home » Cuisines » Traditional Chinese Food » Braised Beef Shank {Chines Style Jiang Niu Rou}

 4. Let freshly braised beef shank to cool

 After braising the beef shank for 20 minutes, turn off the heat.
-Flip beef shank and mix them with the juice in the wok.
-Let them rest in the remaining braising juice for 10 minutes.
-Following that, remove them from the pot, place them onto a plate, and let them cool to room temperature before slicing them into thin slices.
+Flip beef shank and mix them with the juice in the wok and then remove the beef shank immediately from the Wok.
+Let the beef shank cool to the room temperature on a clean plat before slicing them into thin slices.

 freshly cooked beef shank